ryancdickson/chromerootprogram/policy.md

 CA Owners that satisfy the requirements defined in the policy below may apply for self-signed root CA certificate inclusion in the Chrome Root Store using [these](https://www.chromium.org/Home/chromium-security/root-ca-policy/apply-for-inclusion/) instructions.

-### Chrome’s Ongoing Commitment to Transport Security
+### Chrome's Ongoing Commitment to Transport Security

-The Chrome Root Program and corresponding policy represent Google’s [ongoing commitment](https://transparencyreport.google.com/https/overview?hl=en) to upholding secure and reliable network connections in Chrome.
+The Chrome Root Program and corresponding policy represent Google's [ongoing commitment](https://transparencyreport.google.com/https/overview?hl=en) to upholding secure and reliable network connections in Chrome.

 In support of this commitment, Google, as it deems appropriate and at its sole discretion:

 - includes or removes certificates in the Chrome Root Store.
 The selection and ongoing inclusion of certificates is done to enhance the security of Chrome and promote interoperability.
 Certificates included in the Chrome Root Store must provide value to Chrome end users that exceeds the risk of their continued inclusion.
 Certificates that do not provide a broad service to all browser users will not be added to, or may be removed from the Chrome Root Store.
 Initial and sustained inclusion in the Chrome Root Store is not guaranteed to any CA Owner.
 - applies metadata-based [name constraints](https://source.chromium.org/chromium/chromium/src/+/main:net/cert/root_store.proto;drc=7c2b25f6a19cfeeea67f0f43ed33617840bab33d;l=39) to certificates in the Chrome Root Store.
 These constraints, which may go beyond those in the CA certificates themselves, restrict the use of corresponding TLS server authentication certificates to specific Top-Level Domains (TLDs) and/or Second-Level Domains (SLDs).

 Chrome maintains a variety of mechanisms to protect its users from certificates that put their safety and privacy at risk, and is prepared to use them as necessary.
-A Chrome Root Program Participant’s failure to follow the minimum requirements defined in this policy may result in the corresponding certificate’s removal from the Chrome Root Store, limitations on Chrome's acceptance of the certificates they issue, or other technical or policy restrictions.
+A Chrome Root Program Participant's failure to follow the minimum requirements defined in this policy may result in the corresponding certificate's removal from the Chrome Root Store, limitations on Chrome's acceptance of the certificates they issue, or other technical or policy restrictions.
 Before taking such action, the Chrome Root Program always evaluates the broader context of an individual incident and considers it against the [factors](?tab=t.0#heading=h.296iios3mohl) significant to the Chrome Root Program.

 ### Moving Forward, Together

 The "Moving Forward, Together" initiative envisions a future Web PKI that includes modern, reliable, highly agile, purpose-driven PKIs with an emphasis on automation, simplicity, and security.

 Learn more about priorities and initiatives that may influence future versions of this policy [here](https://www.chromium.org/Home/chromium-security/root-ca-policy/moving-forward-together/).
-Please note “Moving Forward, Together” is future looking and does not describe normative requirements.
+Please note "Moving Forward, Together" is future looking and does not describe normative requirements.

 ### Additional Information

-If you’re a Chrome user experiencing a certificate error and need help, please see [this support article](https://support.google.com/chrome/answer/6098869?hl=en).
+If you're a Chrome user experiencing a certificate error and need help, please see [this support article](https://support.google.com/chrome/answer/6098869?hl=en).

-If you’re a website operator, you can learn more about [why HTTPS matters](https://web.dev/why-https-matters/) and how to [secure your site with HTTPS](https://support.google.com/webmasters/answer/6073543).
-If you’ve got a question about a certificate you’ve been issued, please contact the CA that issued it.
+If you're a website operator, you can learn more about [why HTTPS matters](https://web.dev/why-https-matters/) and how to [secure your site with HTTPS](https://support.google.com/webmasters/answer/6073543).
+If you've got a question about a certificate you've been issued, please contact the CA that issued it.

-If you're responsible for a CA that only issues certificates to your enterprise organization, sometimes called a "private" or "locally trusted" CA, the Chrome Root Program Policy does not apply to or impact your organization’s Public Key Infrastructure (PKI) use cases.
+If you're responsible for a CA that only issues certificates to your enterprise organization, sometimes called a "private" or "locally trusted" CA, the Chrome Root Program Policy does not apply to or impact your organization's Public Key Infrastructure (PKI) use cases.
 Enterprise CAs are used for issuing certificates to internal resources like intranet sites or applications that do not directly interact with external users of the public Internet (e.g., a TLS server authentication certificate issued to a corporate intranet site).

 Though uncommon, websites can also use certificates to identify clients (e.g., users) connecting to them.
 Besides ensuring it is well-formed, Chrome passes this type of certificate to the server, which then evaluates and enforces its chosen policy.
 The policies on this page do not apply to client authentication certificates.